 - I ended up using American Universal ceramic tile SX-207 to fill in areas that had never been tiled due to built-ins.
 I could not match the original greenish gray porcelain tile.
 Michael Montgomery (contractor) tried very hard to get me to just tile over the floor, but I wouldn’t budge.
 I actually had a grey tile down in those areas, hated it, and had them rip it out.
 Russ Carnes, Michael’s partner, did a beautiful job of getting the tile to work out.

-- I did a put in and rip out on the walls also.
-I had white going up around through/around the window originally, but didn’t like it.
+- I had white going up around through/around the window originally, but didn’t like it.
 At that point, we were trying to save the original greenish gray ceramic base tile.
 Once I realized that could not be accomplished, the white came out and the new grey went in, replacing the original base tile with the new grey (American Olean).
 Again Russ did a great job, using spacers to get the tiles to line up correctly; old tile seems to be bigger.
 I think I am getting away with the slightly wider space between tiles because of the color difference between the old and new.

 - Nothing grouted yet.
 I toyed with the idea of grey grout on the grey and pink on the new pink, but Russ recommended matching the old grout, “Jane, they didn’t use colored grout in the fifties.”, sealed that deal.